-Analysis | Another good example of how laughably flimsy Trump’s fraud claims are
+Analysis | Another good example of how laughably flimsy Trump’s electoral fraud claims are

 But instead of making the point with rhetoric, let's use this example, retweeted by Trump on Sunday afternoon.

 If you are familiar with the website Gateway Pundit, you can’t read this sentence because you’re already rolling your eyes.
-It is not the absolute least reputable website on the Internet but, then, the Internet is a big place.
+It is not the absolute least-reputable website on the Internet but, then, the Internet is a big place.

 So what's the “BREAKING HUGE” smoking gun here?
 Well, it's a tweet from a former National Security Agency official named Bill Binney in which Binney claims that there simply weren't enough voters for President-elect Joe Biden to have gotten more than 80 million votes.